California’s Leading Health Data Utility

 Central Neighborhood Health Foundation Uses Manifest MedEx To Improve Post Discharge Follow-Up and Care for Underserved Communities

 Central Neighborhood Health Foundation (CNHF) is a network of Medicare-certified, federally qualified health centers (FQHCs) that provide care in medically underserved areas (MUAs) in Los Angeles County and the Inland Empire.
 The mission of CNHF is to minimize disparities in healthcare access and outcomes by providing superior-quality, patient-centered healthcare through an integrated delivery system for…Read More

 Ready to learn more about Manifest MedEx?

-We are California’s largest nonprofit health data network — actively monitoring, delivering and integrating patient data in or near real-time across a diverse network of data contributors — to provide healthcare organizations with the information they need to improve care, enhance health, and lower costs.
+We are California’s largest nonprofit health data network and a designated qualified health information organization (QHIO) in the CalHHS Data Exchange Framework — actively monitoring, delivering and integrating patient data in or near real-time across a diverse network of data contributors — to provide healthcare organizations with the information they need to improve care, enhance health, and lower costs.